Faculty & Staff

 Rosie Bsheer

-Rosie BsheerHarvard University
+Rosie BsheerHarvard History Department

 Rosie Bsheer is an historian of the modern Middle East and Assistant Professor of History at Harvard University.
 She comes to Harvard University from Yale University, where she was Assistant Professor of History (2014–2018).
 She is the recipient of the Poorvu Family Award for Interdisciplinary Teaching at Yale University (2017) and Yale College’s Sarai Ribicoff ‘75 Award for the Encouragement of Teaching (2018).